Anup8777/AutonomousReferee/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The goal of the project is to develop an autonomous referee system for soccer robots which can satisfy the following goal:
+The objective of the project is to develop an autonomous referee system for soccer robots which can satisfy the following goal:

-*"The final goal is to have a 5 minute long 2 against 2 robot soccer game, using the Tech United turtles, refereed by the system described above, which receives a positive recommendation by an experienced human referee.
+*"To have a 5 minute long 2 against 2 robot soccer game, using the Tech United turtles, refereed by the system described above, which receives a positive recommendation by an experienced human referee.
 By positive recommendation we mean that the human referee acknowledges that the provided refereeing system, for that 5 minute long game, refereed the match well."*

 The full description of the project can be found under docs/[autoref_2122 comments RD.pdf](https://github.com/Anup8777/AutonomousReferee/blob/main/docs/autoref_2122%20comments%20RD.pdf "autoref_2122 comments RD.pdf")

 <!-- Feasibility Analysis -->
 ## Feasibility Studies
-In order to develop the autonomous referee system different technologies have been taken into considerastion as follow:
+In order to develop the autonomous referee system different technologies have been taken into consideration as follow:
 - Using simulation
 - Using Drone + Camera
 - Using surveillance cameras to record the match